atsushieno/aap-core/README.md

 What AAP aims is to become like an inclusive standard for Android Audio plugin world.
 The license is permissive (MIT).
 It is designed to be pluggable to other specific audio plugin specifications like VST3, LV2, CLAP, and so on (not necessarily meant that *we* write code for them).

 On the other hand it is designed so that cross-audio-plugin frameworks can support it.
 It would be possible to write backend and generator support for [JUCE](http://juce.com/) or [iPlug2](https://iplug2.github.io/).
+Namely, AAP is first designed so that JUCE audio processor can be implemented.

 Extensibility is provided like what LV2 does.
 VST3-specifics, or AAX-specifics, can be represented as long as it can be represented through raw pointer of any type (`void*`) i.e. cast to any context you'd like to have.
 Those extensions can be used only with supported hosts.